 In 1990 Professor Cripps became an independent consultant and was active in a variety of commercial RF product developments, including the design of several cellular telephone power amplifier MMIC products.
 In 1996 he returned to England, where his consulting activities continue to be focused in the RF power amplifier area.

-In 2006 Dr. Cripps published a second edition of his best-selling book, "RF Power Amplifier Design for Wireless Communications" (Artech House).
+In 2006 Professor Cripps published a second edition of his best-selling book, "RF Power Amplifier Design for Wireless Communications" (Artech House).
 He is currently vice-chair of the High Power Amplifier subcommittee of the Technical Co-ordination and Technical Program Committees of the IEEE Microwave Theory and Techniques Society, and writes the regular "Microwave Bytes" column in the IEEE Microwave Magazine.
-He is the recipient of the 2008 IEEE Microwave Applications Award.
+He recieved the 2008 IEEE Microwave Applications Award.

 Dr Cripps has been a member of the Continuing Education Institute-Europe Faculty since 1995, and is a Professorial research fellow at Cardiff University, UK.

 Dr. Powell received his Ph.D. in 1996 from the University of Birmingham, UK.